Exhibition — 23 Mar 2019 until 12 Jan 2020

 This exhibition is part of STEDELIJK TURNS, a research-driven programme that focuses on the museum collection and offers fresh insights and interpretations.

-An audio tour in which Leontine Coelewij, Stedelijk curator contemporary art, talks about the works in the show, will be available after the exhibition opens.
-The audio tour is free, and will be offered in Dutch and English.
+An audio tour in which Leontine Coelewij, Stedelijk curator contemporary art, talks about the works in the show, is available for free at the museum and on this webpage.
+The audio tour is offered in Dutch and English.